 Media Listing Block of The Plus Blocks for Gutenberg

 The Plus Blocks for Gutenberg is hands down the best tool available to accelerate the functionality of the block editor.
 The Plus Addons is packed with 70+ dynamic and 300+ pre-built UI blocks, including the Media Listing Block.

 The Media Listing Block, as the name says, helps you showcase the multiple media types on WordPress using the block editor.
-You can create a fast-loading video gallery or completely responsive image gallery as per your site preferences.
+You can create a fast-loading video gallery or a completely responsive image gallery per your site preferences.